2020-bgmp/group-projects-panama-microbes-project/processing_scripts/dada2.md

 cutadapt <- "cutadapt"
 system2(cutadapt, args = "--version") #  system2 allows you to Run shell commands from R --will look for version of cutadapt
 ```
-Create output file for trimmed reads,define parameters for cutadapt, and run:
+Create output file for trimmed reads, define parameters for cutadapt, and run:
 ```
 cutPath <- file.path(path, "cutadapt_fw")
 if(!dir.exists(cutPath)) dir.create(cutPath)